abpio/abp-commercial-docs/en/themes/lepton-x/angular/how-to-add-a-new-variation-to-lepton-x-for-angular.md

 In this code snippet, we create a new instance of the LpxTheme class called myNewThemeDefinition.
 We specify the bundles that make up the theme (e.g., "bootstrap-custom" and "custom-theme"), the style name for the theme, a label to display in the UI, and an icon (using Bootstrap icons in this example).

 ### Step 2: Registering the New Theme Provider
-Now that we have defined the new theme variation, we need to register it as a provider in our Angular project.
-Open the app.module.ts file (or the module where Lepton X is configured), and add the following code:
+Now that we have defined the new theme appearance, we need to register it as a provider in our Angular project.
+Open the app.module.ts file (or the module where LeptonX is configured), and add the following code:

 ```js
 import { NEW_THEME_PROVIDER } from './new-theme.provider.ts';